axibase/atsd/rule-engine/incoming-webhooks.md

 Requests must be authenticated.

-When initiating a request with an http client, user credentials must be included in the request URL or specified in the `Authentication` header.
+When initiating a request with an HTTP client, user credentials must be included in the request URL or specified in the `Authentication` header.

 ```elm
 https://username:password@atsd_hostname:8443/api/v1/messages/webhook/jenkins?entity=jen01